We all want to know the secrets to love and understand what it takes to find it, keep it and have it in our lives.

 To fall in love, a guy needs to feel like he’s her protector and provider.
 And that she genuinely admire him for this.

 In other words, he needs to feel like her ‘hero’.

 There’s actually a psychological term for what I’m talking about here.
-It’s called the hero instinct.
-This concept is generating a lot of buzz at the moment as a way to explain why men fall in love—and who they fall in love with.
+It’s called the ‘hero instinct’.
+This concept is generating a lot of buzz at the moment as a way to explain what really drives men in relationships.

 I know it might all seem kind of silly.
 In this day and age, women don’t need someone to rescue them.
 They don’t need a ‘hero’ in their lives.